 Supported Hardware

-VSI OpenVMS is supported on any hardware that is supported by the vendor of the hypervisor used, as long as the CPU’s support a minimum set of features given below.
+If you are not using Fibre Channel storage, VSI OpenVMS is supported on any hardware that is supported by the vendor of the hypervisor used, as long as the CPU’s support a minimum set of features given below.
 CPUs from 2017 and later support these processor features.
+If you are using direct access to Fibre Channel storage, consult the Fibre Channel section below for a list of compatible server platforms.
 To check if your CPU provides the features required to run OpenVMS V9.2-1 or later, run this Python script.

 - Intel or AMD x86 CPU